bigse0u1/Personal-Quadruped-Robot/README.md

 # Personal-Quadruped-Robot
-An end-to-end quadruped robot system developed from scratch, including design, hardware implementation, and learning-based control.
+An A to Z quadruped robot system developed from scratch, including design, hardware implementation, and learning-based control.